 Our Research

-Our research group focuses on the design and development of novel therapeutic agents through the integration of medicinal chemistry, chemical biology, and advance computatioanl drug discovery approaches.
+Our research group focuses on the design and development of novel therapeutic agents through the integration of medicinal chemistry, chemical biology, and advanced computational drug discovery approaches.
 We work on various projects targeting different disease areas, with a particular emphasis on cancer and infectious diseases.

 Antimicrobial Drug Development